sbg/icr-workshop/README.md

 - Select MAF files from the Pancreatic Adenocarcinoma
 - Use MafTools to visualize the MAF file

+All this will be done using the [Cancer Genomics Cloud](https://cgc.sbgenomics.com/) (CGC for short.)

 # Selecting the file via the Data Browser

 ## Starting from Case